Suwayomi/Suwayomi-JUI/README.md

 ![image](resources/icon.png)
 # Tachidesk-JUI
-A free and open source manga reader to read manga from a [Tachidesk](https://github.com/Suwayomi/Tachidesk) server.
+A free and open source manga reader to read manga from a [Tachidesk-Server](https://github.com/Suwayomi/Tachidesk-Server) instance.

-Tachidesk-JUI can run the Tachidesk server on its own, or connect to an already hosted server.
+Tachidesk-JUI can run Tachidesk-Server on its own, or connect to an already hosted server.

 Any platform that runs Java can run it.
-On most platforms are binaries available if you don't want to install Java yourself
+On most platforms are binaries available if you don't want to install Java yourself.

 ## Is this application usable?
 Should I test it?
 Here is a list of current features for interaction with Tachidesk-JUI: